Data Loading

 The @server function:

-2. Must be async (enforced at compile time)
+2. Must be async (enforced at compile time) and declared at module scope

 3. Must return a JSON-serializable dict